Sads Awareness Week

 Help JHMT save young heartbeats

-Join our take 'TIME' to save a life - learn CPR & defibrilliation poster campaign
+Join our - Every Second Counts to save a life - learn CPR & defibrillation poster campaign

-- You can also download a copy of the Don't Go Breaking Your Heart screen save advert to promote the week on your Facebook and Twitter home page.
+You can also download a copy of the 'Make Every Minute Count' screen save advert to promote the week on your Facebook and Twitter home page.

 - Right-click on the link to the file you want to download.